Overview and Introduction

-Screening is the term used to describe looking for early signs of breast cancer in women at average risk with no symptoms.
+Screening is the term used to describe looking for early signs of breast cancer in women at average risk of developing the disease and who have no symptoms.
 Average risk means women who do not have a prior history of breast cancer, do not have a significant family history, and who have no other known risk factors.
-Mammograms are the most widely-used tool for routine breast screening, and for years breast self-exam was promoted as part of an awareness and screening strategy, despite no evidence that it saves lives.

-Surveillance is the term used to describe monitoring women at higher-than-average risk, including a prior personal history of breast cancer, having a BRCA mutation, and some other known risk factors.
+Surveillance is the term used to describe monitoring women at higher-than-average risk of developing breast cancer.
+Women with a higher risk may have been diagnosed with breast cancer in the past, have a BRCA mutation, or have other known risk factors.
 Mammograms and MRIs can both be used for surveillance.

 Although it might seem like a good idea to look for early signs of breast cancer, it’s important to weigh the risks and potential benefits for all medical tests and procedures.
 Many people are surprised to learn that routine screening for breast cancer carries some common harms and risks, as well as potential benefit.
 Some of the documented harms and limitations of routine mammography screening include:

-The identification of a cancer that is not and never will be life-threatening represents overdiagnosis and usually leads to overtreatment.
-According to several large studies, more than 1 in 5 (20%) of all breast cancers found by routine mammogram results in overdiagnosis.
+The identification of a cancer that is not and never will be life-threatening is called overdiagnosis and usually leads to overtreatment.
+According to several large studies, more than 1 in 5 (20%) of all breast cancers found by routine mammograms is due to overdiagnosis.

 Overtreatment is when a person receives more treatment than they need or more than helps them.
 This can happen when someone receives treatment for an extremely slow growing (indolent) cancer that will not become symptomatic, let alone life-threatening.
-Doctors usually cannot know which breast cancers will spread and which won’t, and so they treat everything they find.
-But it turns out that finding and treating more early-stage breast cancers does not necessarily save more lives.
+It turns out that finding and treating more early-stage breast cancers does not necessarily save more lives.
 It’s important when evaluating the efficacy of a medical intervention to ask not just if more people are diagnosed, but if these people are helped by being diagnosed and treated.

 A screening mammogram that looks abnormal even though there is not cancer is called a false positive.
-False positives require follow-up procedures to determine whether there is in fact cancer and can lead to scarring, stress, and additional financial costs.
+False positives require follow-up procedures to determine whether the abnormality is cancer and can lead to scarring, stress, and additional financial costs.

 Despite widespread adoption, routine mammography screening has not been shown to reduce deaths overall (all-cause mortality) or reduce the number of women diagnosed with advanced breast cancer.
 Research has also found that neither self-exam nor clinical exam done by a trained healthcare provider reduce deaths from breast cancer.
 It is more likely that a woman will be overdiagnosed and overtreated as a result of a routine mammogram than that the mammogram will help her avoid death from breast cancer.

-Mammograms are an x-ray images of breast tissue that may be used to help diagnose breast cancer when there is a symptom or cause for concern.
-Diagnostic mammograms use the same technology as screening and surveillance mammograms, when there is no sign of disease.
+Mammograms may be used to help diagnose breast cancer.
+Screening, surveillance, and diagnostic mammograms all use the same technology.
 While a diagnostic mammogram may help rule out cancer, a biopsy to check for cancerous cells is usually needed to know for sure if a symptom is breast cancer.

 To learn more about your specific cancer and get important information to help with treatment options, your healthcare provider may recommend additional tests.
 For example, a full body CT or PET scan may be done to check if the cancer has spread to other parts of the body.

-People with a family history that indicates there may be an inherited BRCA mutation may be recommended for BRCA testing, to find out if they have an inherited mutation on their BRCA1 or BRCA2 genes.
-Genetic testing is complex and can raise as many questions as it answers, and we strongly recommend that anyone considering genetic testing seek independent genetic counseling before deciding whether or not to be tested, as well after testing, to help understand your options.
+People with a family history of breast or ovarian cancer, or who have other risk factors, may be recommended for genetic testing to find out if they have an inherited mutation on their BRCA1 or BRCA2 genes.
+Genetic testing is complex and can raise as many questions as it answers, and we strongly recommend that anyone considering genetic testing seek independent professional genetic counseling before deciding whether to be tested, and consult with a genetic counselor after testing to walk through test results, what they mean, and to best understand the impact on your options.

-Not everyone needs all of these tests and procedures.
+Not everyone needs or is a candidate for all of these tests.
 Your healthcare providers will suggest specific tests based on your circumstances and symptoms.

 Different treatments for breast cancer have different goals.
 For example, some treatments are used to reduce the chance the cancer will come back, and other treatments attempt to reduce the growth of the cancer.
 Treatment recommendations are based on the specific type, extent, and characteristics of the cancer.
 Every treatment comes with potential risks and harms.
 Each person should have the opportunity to fully understand both the possible benefits and harms of a particular treatment in order to make their own treatment decisions, based on their values, priorities, and life circumstances.
 We encourage each person to take the time and seek the resources they need to make the choices that feel best for them.